-Conversely, one will occasionally find compound sentences where the phrases are separated with the compound noun structure as being compound because the italicized words will be parsed as a compound noun phrase.
+Conversely, one will occasionally find compound sentences where the phrases are separated with the compound noun structure

 The United States confirmed on Friday that it is prepared to respond positively to a U.N. appeal for more emergency food aid for North Korea and U.S. officials said the contribution would be \$6 million.